 Follow these steps to file a formal grievance:

-- Within 10 working days after the conclusion of the 20 working day period or the date of the final departmental resolution effort, whichever date is earlier, the dean, vice president or administrative dean, etc., as appropriate, shall render a written decision and forward a copy to the complainant.
+The campus equity officer shall advise the district director of equity compliance of the filing of the complaint.
+The complaint shall be forwarded by the campus equity officer to the appropriate campus department for conference and resolution efforts with the complainant, using normal administrative channels (department chair, dean, campus chief academic officer, work force solutions/continuing education leadership, etc., as appropriate) which resolution efforts shall not exceed 20 working days after the filing of the complaint.
+Within 10 working days after the conclusion of the 20 working day period or the date of the final departmental resolution effort, whichever date is earlier, the dean, campus chief academic officer, etc., as appropriate, shall render a written decision and forward a copy to the complainant.

-Dates may be extended with the permission of all parties concerned.
+Dates may be extended with the permission of all parties concerned